jneem/jekyll-now/_posts/tikz/pijul.md

 b2 c2
 ```

-In particular, the first patch above is a dependency of the second one.
+Since the second patch can't be made any more antique, the first patch above is
+a dependency of the second one.
+In my next post, I'll come back to antiquing
+(and specifically, the question of how to efficiently find the most
+antique version of a patch).

 I promised to talk about reordering patches, so why did I spend paragraphs
 going on about antiques?
 The point is that (again, because of the associative